joniumGit/buildhat/docs/signing.md

   cd ..
 ```

-This creates a file `signature.bin`.
+This creates a file bhbl-pico/`signature.bin`.